 This project has been inspired by the original SIDBlaster/USB, which is no longer available.

-I am considering putting some kits up for sale, drop me a line if interested :)
+I occasionally have some kits available for sale (without SID chips), drop me a line if interested :)

 This project falls under a different licensing scheme than the rest of this website.
 Please read this section carefully.

 - The hardware part (incl. firmware) of this project is licensed under a Creative Commons BY-NC-SA license (“NC” is for Non-Commercial).

 - The software part (excl. firmware) is licensed under the GPLv2.

 Note: I would like to emphasize that the CC BY-NC-SA specifically prohibits commercial use of the licensed material.
 Please get in touch if you need more information.